12 Course Outline on Gospel Apologetics

 7.a God is Good, Holy, and Just

-God is ‘Just,’ and we deserve punishment for our sins.
-However, God is also ‘Good,’ and He does not punish us according to what our deeds deserve (Psalm 103:10).
+- God is ‘Just’ – We deserve punishment for our sins.
+However, God is also ‘Good,’ and He does not punish us according to what our deeds deserve.
+(Psalm 103:10)

-God is ‘Holy;’ therefore, we should present our body as a living sacrifice, holy and pleasing as His follower.
+- God is ‘Holy’ – We should present our body as a living sacrifice, holy and pleasing because He is Holy.
 (Romans 12:1)

-Christians walk in the light, not in darkness (Hebrews 10:26).
-We become slaves to doing what is always right that leads to daily sanctification.
-(Romans 6:19).
+- Christians walk in the light, not in darkness.
+We become slaves to doing what is right that leads to daily sanctification.
+(Romans 6:19)

 7.c Boasting about good works is nothing